The heat flow conjecture for polynomials and random matrices: The multiplicative case

-We now define a \textquotedblleft multiplicative\textquotedblright\ version of the elliptic random matrix model $Z_{s,\tau}^{N}.$ To do this, let $X_{r}^{N}$ and $Y_{r}^{N}$ be independent Brownian motions in the space of $N\times N$ Hermitian matrices, normalized so that $X_{1}^{N}$ and $Y_{1}^{N}$ are GUEs.
-Then, imitating (\ref{ZNdef}), we define an elliptic Brownian motion by
+We now define a \textquotedblleft multiplicative\textquotedblright\ version $B_{s,\tau}^{N}$ of the elliptic random matrix model $Z_{s,\tau}^{N}.$ To do this, let $X_{r}^{N}$ and $Y_{r}^{N}$ be independent Brownian motions in the space of $N\times N$ Hermitian matrices, normalized so that $X_{1}^{N}$ and $Y_{1}^{N}$ are GUEs.
+Then, imitating (\ref{ZNdef}), we define an \textbf{elliptic Brownian motion} by

-where, as in Section \ref{genAdd.sec}, the parameters $a,$ $b,$ and $\theta$ are chosen to give the desired values of $s$ and $\tau$ in (\ref{sAndTau}) at $r=1$.
+where the parameters $a,$ $b,$ and $\theta$ are chosen to give the desired values of $s$ and $\tau$ in (\ref{sAndTau}) at $r=1$.
 Then we introduce a Brownian motion $B_{s,\tau}^{N}(r)$ as the solution of the following stochastic differential equation

 Here, the $dr$ term on the right-hand side of (\ref{BstauSDE1}) is an It\^{o} correction.
 The process $B_{s,\tau}^{N}(r)$ is a left-invariant Brownian motion living in the general linear group $GL(N;\mathbb{C}).$ We typically take $r=1,$ since $B_{s,\tau}^{N}(r)$ has the same distribution as $B_{rs,r\tau}^{N}(1).$ We thus use the notation